software-mansion/react-native-enriched/README.md

 ### Automatic links detection

 `react-native-enriched` automatically detects words that appear to be some URLs and makes them links.
-Currently we are using pretty naive approach to detect whether text can be treated as a link or not.
+Currently, we are using pretty naive approach to detect whether text can be treated as a link or not.
 On iOS it's a pretty simple regex, on Android we are using URL regex provided by the system.

 ### Applying links manually